Spartans knock out defending champion to advance in Class 5A softball

 “Good for Sarah Rigdon … that is a clutch moment for her, and I’m happy for her, but ultimately it helped the team out,” Lara said.
 “That is what I’m mostly happy about.”

-In the seventh, a pair of spectacular plays sealed the win for the Spartans.
+In the seventh, a pair of spectacular defensive plays sealed the win for the Spartans.

 “We knew this was going to be a tough, competitive, fun game,” Lara said.
 “The game didn’t disappoint.
 The girls stayed composed through the game … it was great.”

-The Spartans will play Muscatine for in a 5A semifinal at 1 p.m.
+The Spartans will play Muscatine (33-6) in a 5A semifinal at 1 p.m.
 Wednesday.
 PV beat the Muskies 2-1 and 8-5 during the regular season.

-Addison Ohda went 3-for-4 in the game for PV, while Kiefer was 2-for-3 with an RBI.
+Addison Ohda went 3 for 4 in the game for PV, while Kiefer was 2 for 3 with an RBI in leading PV's 10-hit attack.

-Merkel allowed just six hits, walked three and struck out two to improve to 14-4 in the circle for the Spartans.
+Merkel allowed just six hits, walked three and struck out two to improve to 14-4 in the circle.

 "I'm really happy.
 I could not have done it without my team, coaches ... any of them," Merkel said.
 "I'm just happy."